dimritium/HandyBro/README.md

 A personal project aimed at automating certain day to day browser things

 # Usage
-Please <b>install chromium web browser and respective webdriver</b> for this module to work correctly, since firefox is having issues with selenium, I recommend not using it.
+Please <b>install chromium web browser and respective webdriver</b> for this package to work correctly, since firefox is having issues with selenium, I recommend not using it.
 The one click login will work only at Chandigarh University (Gharuan, Mohali)